4 March

 Optimise business processes in the ERP project?

-Most companies interpret a new ERP system as an automatic optimisation of business processes.
+Most companies also interpret a new ERP system as an automatic optimisation of business processes.
 The disappointment when the expected effect in improved processes fails to materialise is great.
-However, with the right approach, it is possible to handle ERP solution and business process optimisation in one project.
+However, with the right approach, it is possible to combine an ERP solution and business process optimisation in one project.

 Read More